MartijnWisse/mirte_workshop/README.md

 ### 1.3.
 First login

-If you get a propt to enter a new password, use `dev_dev`.
+If you get a prompt to enter a new password, use `dev_dev`.
 This won't change the WiFi password.
 <!-- In the VS Code web editor, open a new terminal.
 One team member should change the default password through the command
 `passwd`